-Final message note, Ms. Wright set a standard within all classes that the expectations set to accomplishing goals are not determined by, where students come from, race, gender, or gender identity.
-"Great can come from anywhere, and any situation".
-"Education must not simply teach work, it must teach life".
+Ms. Wright set a standard within all classes, that the expectations set to accomplishing goals are not determined by, race, gender, socioeconomic status and ethnicity.